justincampagna1/contact-scraper/README.md

 instance.scrape()
 ```
+`starting_urls` is a list of URLs you\'d like to start scraping from.
+A spider will be deployed on each URL, it won\'t deviate to any links that don\'t contain the root url.
+For example, passing in `['https://www.python.org/privacy/']` will allow any URL with the root domain of `python.org` to be scraped.

+`scrape_emails` & `scrape_numbers` are both booleans depicting if you want to gather emails or numbers, respectively.

+`region` is the region you wish to validate numbers against, most of NA uses "US" region validation.

+`max_results` is the maximum number of unique URLs that contain either emails or phone numbers you\'d like to receive.

-Reults get written as a list of JSON objects in output.json
+Results get written as a list of JSON objects in output.json

 #### Print Results
 ```python